ogobrecht/d3-force-apex-plugin/README.md

 for more informations.

+### 1.2.1 (2015-06-01)

+* Fixed "Customize wizard jumps down when dragged on pages with hidden or fixed elements"

 ### 1.2.0 (2015-05-31)

 * Refactor render function, so that the returned graph function is only one line of code and does not spoil the console